 &lt;sup>1 This policy utilizes New York State Penal Law definition.
 Under the Trafficking Victims Protection Act of 2000, 22 U.S.C. § 7102, sex trafficking and labor trafficking are "severe forms of trafficking in persons" which are induced by force, fraud or coercion.
 Peonage and debt peonage are examples of coercion, slavery or unlawful imprisonment are examples of force.

-N.Y.
+&lt;sup>2 N.Y.
 Penal Law § 230.34 (PL).

-&lt;sup>2 N.Y.
-Penal Law § 230.34 (1) (PL).
-Additionally, the provision of a controlled substance to a human trafficking victim is a component of Aggravated Labor Trafficking as defined by N.Y.
-Penal Law § 135.37 (PL).
+&lt;sup>3 N.Y.
+Penal Law § 230.34-a (PL).

-- (a) Cause physical injury, serious physical injury, or death to a person; - (b) Damage property of victim or another; - (c) Kidnap or imprison the victim; - (d) Threaten the victim with - (i) Criminal charges - (ii) Deportation - (iii) Exposure of a secret or fact that would be harmful to the victim - (iv) Misuse of public servant position - (e) Engage in any other act which would not materially benefit the actor but which is intended to materially harm the victim with respect to health, safety and immigration status. - b) Fraud Includes false and deceptive offers or promises of employment, housing, assistance, love/marriage or a better life. - c) Coercion False statements or misrepresentations about US laws and consequences; confiscating or destroying papers and legal documents, requiring victim to perform prostitution, labor or services to pay off a real or purported debt. - B. Human Trafficking Referral A mandatory written notification made by a local law enforcement agency to the Office of Temporary and Disability Assistance (OTDA) and the Division of Criminal Justice Services (DCJS), informing OTDA and DCJS of a person reasonably believed to be a victim of human trafficking who may need social services.
-This referral is done via the completion and submission of the New York State Referral of Human Trafficking Victim form, a link to which is contained in Appendix 1: Resources. - C. U-Visa A nonimmigrant visa set aside for victims of certain crimes, including but not limited to human trafficking, who have suffered mental or physical abuse and are willing to help law enforcement or government officials in the investigation or prosecution of criminal activity.
+- (1) Unlawfully providing drugs to a person to impair their judgment, - (2) Utilizing force or a plan or scheme to instill fear in the victim that if they do not comply the actor will: - (a) Cause physical injury, serious physical injury, or death to a person; - (b) Damage property of victim or another; - (c) Kidnap or imprison the victim; - (d) Threaten the victim with - (i) Criminal charges - (ii) Deportation - (iii) Exposure of a secret or fact that would be harmful to the victim - (iv) Misuse of public servant position - (e) Engage in any other act which would not materially benefit the actor but which is intended to materially harm the victim with respect to health, safety and immigration status. - b) Fraud Includes false and deceptive offers or promises of employment, housing, assistance, love/marriage or a better life. - c) Coercion False statements or misrepresentations about US laws and consequences; confiscating or destroying papers and legal documents, requiring victim to perform prostitution, labor or services to pay off a real or purported debt. - B. Human Trafficking Referral A mandatory written notification made by a local law enforcement agency to the Office of Temporary and Disability Assistance (OTDA) and the Division of Criminal Justice Services (DCJS), informing OTDA and DCJS of a person reasonably believed to be a victim of human trafficking who may need social services.
+This referral is done via the completion and submission of the New York State Referral of Human Trafficking Victim form, a link to which is contained in Appendix 1: Resources.